 The concept of going to the movies has always been associated with nostalgia, and there’s no denying that something needs to change if the business is to survive post-lockdown at all.
 If movie theaters can maintain their boycott of the studios attempting to force them out of business, we should all do the same.

 Cinemas are worth saving.
-They deserve to be preserved because it’s just impossible to let go of that experience.
 They are not just comprised of a large dark hall with a huge screen and surround sound, in addition, the audience is the soul of any cinema.
 It is hard to imagine a cinema where the crowd is not cheering up the hero or rooting for him.
 Cinemas are important.

 So how can we assist the cinema owners in their fight against evil corporation tactics?
 The answer is simple.
 We need to start watching movies in the cinema when they open up to their full strength.
 These early months of reopening are crucial for them, and they deserve our support.